 Timing is important

 I’ve already discussed the timing of your abandoned cart flow and the fact that these should all be sent over a short timeframe.
-When we were initially building our abandoned cart flow, we stuck with Klaviyo’s proposed time frame, sending email 1 after 4 hours, email 2 one day later and then email 3 one day after that.
+Klaviyo makes suggestions regarding the time frame based on data from their thousands of customers and we recommend following their best practices (email 1 after four hours, email 2 one day later, and email 3 one day after that).

 Browse Abandonment

-Abandoned cart is likely a term you’ve heard many times before, but browse abandonment may be something new to you – I know it was to me.
-The same way that you’re able to capture data from customers who add items to the shopping cart and don’t check out, through Klaviyo, we have also been able to set up what’s called browse abandonment.
-This captures data when a customer lands on one of our product pages and leaves, without adding the item to their cart.
+Abandoned cart is likely a term you’ve heard many times before, but browse abandonment may be something new to you – I know it was to me when we first got started with Klaviyo.
+The same way that you’re able to capture data from customers who add items to the shopping cart and don’t check out, through Klaviyo, we’re also able to capture data when a customer lands on one of our product pages and leaves, without adding the item to their cart.
+The one caveat here is that in order to get entered into the browse abandonment flow, a customer needs to have filled out the popup form on your website, leaving their email address.

-For browse abandonment, the intent is lower (the customer was just browsing a product page and never actually added the item to their cart), however, this campaign has been extremely successful for us as well, recouping $50k for us in the last year!
+While the intent is lower for browse abandonment since the customer was only browsing a product page and never actually added the item to their cart, this flow has been extremely successful across the board for our customers.

 In Closing